sensorlab/logatec-portal/content/pages/hw-vesna.md

 # VESNA

-[VESNA](http://sensorlab.ijs.si/hardware.html) is a modular and fully flexible platform for the development of wireless sensor networks developed at the SensorLab @ Jozef Stefan Institute.
-Based on the high-performance microcontroller with ARM Cortex-M3 core it is designed to meet the requirements of diverse applications.
+VESNA is a modular and fully flexible platform for the development of wireless sensor networks developed at the SensorLab @ Jozef Stefan Institute.
+Based on the high-performance microcontroller with ARM Cortex-M3 core and radio interface spanning over multiple ISM frequency bands it is designed to meet the requirements of diverse applications.

 In terms of modularity the platform consists of the VESNA core module (SNC) and a set of special feature modules (sensor node radio – SNR, sensor node expansion – SNE, sensor node power – SNP) that are used as/if needed.